 What About Chromebooks?

-Chromebooks are good for web browsing and other simple tasks, but I much prefer Windows because you can run more programs.
+Chromebooks are good for web browsing and other simple tasks, but I much prefer Windows laptops because they can run more programs.

-Some Chromebooks don’t even support Android apps yet, so it’s a gamble.
+Some Chromebooks don’t even support Android apps yet.
 And you pretty much always need an internet connection to get tasks done with a Chromebook.

 The Bottom Line: